jwulf/camunda-cloud-test-drive/README.md

 Our worker, however, did its job, calculated the correct greeting based on the time in the job variables, and sent back the appropriate greeting.

+In contrast to baking it into the model, this worker function is easy to unit test, as it is decoupled from the time input.

 ## Next Steps

 OK, that's a basic getting started with Camunda Cloud.
 Maybe you are ready to start writing your own workers locally - in which case you can find a client library in [your favorite programming language](https://docs.zeebe.io/clients/index.html) and get started now.